ZakMorrison2024/SCP-914-The-Clockworks/README.md

 # SCP-914-The-Clockworks
 A Website where you upload content, AI reads it and produces something back accordance to the settings displayed on the SCP/SITE

-pip install flask flask-cors huggingface-hub pillow openai requests
+pip install flask flask-cors huggingface-hub pillow openai==0.28 requests